afsc-assessments/ebswp_2023/doc/EBSpollock.md

  - Apply new technologies (e.g., bottom-moored echosounders) to evaluate pollock movement between regions.

- - Expand genetic sample collections for pollock (and process availble samples) and apply high resolution genetic tools for stock structure analyses.
+ - Expand genetic sample collections for pollock (and process available samples) and apply high resolution genetic tools for stock structure analyses.

-# Acknowledgements
+# Acknowledgments

-We thank the survey staff who always collect samples diligently, especially this year when extra effort was required to process data due to unforseen problems with vessel operations.
+We thank the survey staff who always collect samples diligently, especially this year when extra effort was required to process data due to unforeseen problems with vessel operations.
 The AFSC age-and-growth department is thanked for their continued excellence in promptly processing the samples used in this assessment.
-Finally, thanks to the many colleagues who provided edits and suggestions to improve this document and to  Jim Thorson for helping with compiling the alternative index from bottom trawl survey data.
+Finally, thanks to the many colleagues who provided edits and suggestions to improve this document.